IliaRakhlevski/Digits-Recognition/README.md

 # Digits Recognition

-## Development an application that recognizes digits.
+Development an application that recognizes digits.<br />

-The goal of this project is development of the application that recognizes digits.
-The application learns to recognize the printed digits (0 – 9).
-The digits are created in the Paint application and stored in BMP format.
-The main methods are used for recognition are: Histogram of Oriented Gradients (HOG), Artificial Neural Network (ANN).
-The project is developed in C++ using OpenCV library.
+The goal of this project is development of the application that recognizes digits.<br /> The application learns to recognize the printed digits (0 – 9).<br />
+The digits are created in the Paint application and stored in BMP format.<br /> The main methods are used for recognition are: Histogram of Oriented Gradients (HOG),<br />
+Artificial Neural Network (ANN).
+The project is developed in C++ using OpenCV library.<br />
-Also, the project includes HOG part developed in Python, demonstrating how the method works.
-See Course project.pdf for the details.
+Also, the project includes HOG part developed in Python, demonstrating how the method works.<br /> See Course project.pdf for the details.